 Green Pens and Thumbs: Students at the Metropolitan New York Center take to the streets armed with pens and gardening gloves to record the goings on in urban environmentalism and sustainability underway in New York City.
 As eco-journalists, they write about their experiences in multiple forms.

 Educational Garden: At the Central New York Center In East Syracuse, a small plot of land has been turned into a flourishing raised bed garden and composting site.
 Students learn about horticulture and the basic principles behind agro-ecology.
 Starting from seed, students grow the garden from start to finish.
 Employees tend to the compost, which enriches the soil and reduces the environmental footprint of the center.

-Water: Local and Global Perspectives: This is a featured course from Empire State College's Center for Distance Learning.
+Water: Local and Global Perspectives: This is a featured course from SUNY Empire Online.
 Students examine a range of tales about water that promote divergent values and beliefs, that translate into actions with ecological effects, that arouse political responses.
 Learning about diverse ways of “telling the story” students will develop media and public sphere literacy and apply this to water issues in their own neighborhood.